 PCC prohibits harassment or other discrimination against students based on their lactation, as a condition related to sex.
-Harassment or discrimination related to breastfeeding and lactation may be referred to the Chief Human Resources Officer for appropriate action.
+Harassment or discrimination related to breastfeeding and lactation may be referred to the Vice President of Human Resources for appropriate action.

 (7) Compliance: